Skip to content ↓

 This week's learning:

-Maths - We will be continuing our unit on fractions and specifically looking at fractions on a number line
+Maths - We will be continuing our unit on capacity and volume

-Computing - We will be learning about coding
+Computing - We will be learning about spreadsheets and graphing

-French - We will be starting our unit on animals
+French - We will be continuing our unit on animals

 Our new class book: